Brand Guide and Story

 Usage Note: We have provided different versions of each element of the Algoma University visual identity, as digital files for use.
 It is important to understand which file should be used in what application.
 For convenience, we provide a quick summary, but encourage users to check with the Marketing and Communications team if you have any questions.

-Online: We have provided small, medium, and large .jpg versions of each file.
-Please use the appropriate sized file for maximum efficiency.
-NEVER ENLARGE A .JPG FILE.
+Online: NEVER ENLARGE A .JPG FILE.
 If you require a larger .jpg version, please contact Marketing and Communications.

 Official Brand Colours